Functions of Noun

 10 Principal Functions of English Nouns

-When we speak of the functions of nouns, we simply mean the different functions that nouns can serve in sentences.
+When we speak of the functions of nouns, we simply mean the different functions that nouns can serve while appearing in sentences.

-Within the context of this study, we will be exploring ten different functions that nouns can perform when they occur in sentences.
+In this post we will be exploring ten different functions that nouns can perform when they occur in sentences.

 1. Subject of the Sentence